readthedocs/readthedocs.org/docs/business/index.rst

 All of the other features outlined in these docs work on both sites.
 Things inside this section are specific to our business offering.

+The largest feature that is different is that documentation on readthedocs.com is **private**.
+If you have private code that you want documentation for, this is our solution.

 .. toctree:: Contents

    sharing